ethe/bakalog/docs/index.md

+---
+layout: minimal
+---

+# STRUCTURED LOGS ARE USEFUL, AND GPT MAKE IT EASIER

 Ever found yourself in the same predicament as I have?
 As a backend developer, I often find myself in a dilemma during service program diagnostics: I regret not having collected and structured more logs in advance for insertion into Elasticsearch, while also being panic by the complexity of grep, awk and sed commands.

 Recently, however, I seem to have seen a turning point: I've made a new attempt based on some recent innovations.
 I've created a command-line tool that leverages the LLM's automatic structuring capabilities to structure logs after the fact, and uses an in-process localized OLAP database, Python REPL, and Numpy / Pandas to provide a quick and powerful querying and processing workstation.
 You can [check out the results here](https://github.com/ethe/bakalog).
 Below are some of my thoughts on the issue of log processing.